horgh/catbox/README.md

 # TLS certificates
+You can load new certificates without restarting by rehashing the configuration.

-catbox requires valid certificates when connecting to other servers.
-In order to accommodate the fact that certificates don't stay valid forever, catbox automatically reloads its certificate once a week.
-That means you can simply copy over your certificate when you renew it.
+catbox requires valid certificates when connecting to servers.

 A setup for a network might look like this:

-* You give each server a wildcard certificate for *.example.com.
+* You give each server a certificate valid for both its hostname (server1.example.com) and for the network hostname (irc.example.com)
+  * A wildcard certificate for *.example.com is one possibility.
+  * Another possibility is to give each server a certificate where the CN is the server hostname (server1.example.com) with the network name as a SAN (irc.example.com).
+This is better than handing out wildcard certificates.
 * You set up irc.example.com to have multiple A records, one for each server's IP.
-* In servers.conf, you list each server with a hostname just for it.
+* In servers.conf, you list each server with its hostname.
 For example, irc1.example.com.

 # Logo